taoria/T-Node/README.md

 # T-Node
-Simple wrapper for unity experimental graphview and if possible latter,GTF. the main goal of the repo is to make graph creation easier and more intuitive.
+Node graph creation tool based on unity experimental graphview and if possible latter,GTF. the main goal of the repo is to make graph creation easier and more intuitive.

 Note **it's not usable and productive on current stage** and need  a better development . and it's mainly for my own use now.

 # Install